Because in a standard Watson-Crick E0L system we

 If the sentential form is over

-, then the number of 's is
+, then the number of

-increased according to and is also introduced.
+is also introduced.
 Otherwise,

 the sentential form is not altered, except the indices.